Dealing with Noise Nuisance

 Often the best way forward is to discuss the problem with your neighbour.
 An investigation by the Council can lead to a serious breakdown in neighbour relations and may not always successfully stop the noise.

-Should talking with your neighbour not resolve the problem or you feel unable to approach your neighbour, you could write to them.
+Should talking with your neighbour not resolve the problem or you feel unable to approach your neighbour, you could consider writing to them.
 Here is an example of a suitable letter.

 4. Get help from a third party